Frequently Asked Questions

 Q: What prevents Klyve from generating unmaintainable “spaghetti code”?

-A: Unlike chat interfaces that generate code in a vacuum, Klyve is State-Aware.
+A: Unlike chat interfaces, Klyve is State-Aware.

 - Standards: It strictly adheres to the Coding Standard document generated for your specific project.